 In most cases, school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
-However, it should also be recognised in some cases 16- and 17-year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.

-The DSL will be able to support pupils facing homelessness in supporting and signposting through appropriate agencies and support networks within the locality.
+The DSL will be able to support pupils and their families facing homelessness by supporting and signposting through appropriate agencies and support networks within the locality.